okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 **Learning outcomes**

-* Understand the Okta Registration Inline Hook calls and responses.
-* Understand the flows for self-service registration and progressive profile.
+* Understand the Okta Inline Hook calls and responses for self-service registration and progressive profile.
-* Implement a simple working example of a Registration Inline Hook with a Glitch.com project.
+* Implement simple working examples of a Registration Inline Hook with a Glitch.com project.
 * Preview and test a Registration Inline Hook.

 **What you need**